Timing is everything.

-That helps build greater depth within your organization, better prepares your team & your people to handle unexpected organizational or business changes, and makes your group more agile & better able to think on their feet & for themselves which is an important element of team & individual growth.
+That helps build greater depth within your organization, better prepares your team & your people to handle unexpected organizational or business changes, and makes your group more agile & better equipped to think on their feet & for themselves…which are important elements of team & individual growth.

-There were many times in my career than I wished I’d listened more to what I preached to others.
+There were many times in my career that I wished I’d listened more to what I preached to others.